top of page

 • The Features: The "Schmutz Shield" keeps the nozzle hidden and clean when not in use.
 The "Smart Spray" nozzle adjuster lets you tilt the angle for a perfect hit every time.

-• Why Buy It: If you care about aesthetics or are giving this as a gift, TUSHY is the winner.
-It feels premium.
+• The Verdict: If you care about aesthetics or are giving this as a gift, TUSHY is the winner.
+It feels premium, but you are paying a "Design Tax" for the looks.

 • Check Price for TUSHY Classic 3.0

-2. Luxe Bidet Neo 185 Review: The Amazon King
+2. Luxe Bidet Neo 185 Review: The Budget Champion

 With over 30,000 5-star reviews, the Luxe Bidet Neo 185 is the definition of a workhorse.
 It isn't as pretty as the TUSHY, but it is feature-packed.

-• The Features: It has Dual Nozzles.
+• The Killer Feature (Dual Nozzles): Unlike the Tushy, the Luxe has two physical nozzles.
 One for the standard rear wash, and a separate "Feminine Wash" nozzle that sprays at a softer, forward angle.
-This is a huge selling point for women.
+For households with women, this feature alone makes the Luxe the winner.

-• Why Buy It: It costs half the price of the TUSHY and offers dual nozzles.
-If you just want function over form, this is the one.
+• The Verdict: It costs roughly one-third the price of the Tushy and offers more features.
+If you put function over form, this is the one to buy.

 • Check Price for Luxe Bidet Neo 185